Skip to Content

 category icon

-Can I keep my number if I switch carriers?
+Can I keep my phone number if I switch carriers?

 By Josh Levesque

-A phone with text reading "Can I keep my number if I switch carriers?"
+Graphic with text reading "Can I keep my phone number if I switch carriers?"

 So you’re ready to bid farewell to your current wireless carrier.
 While there are things you’re probably excited to leave behind (monthly bills, poor coverage, excessive fees), there’s at least one thing you want to keep with you: your phone number.
 Nobody likes having to tell everyone in their contacts that their number has changed.
-So if you’re asking yourself, “Can I keep my number if I switch carriers?,” the good news is the answer is “yes;” wireless carriers cannot keep you from taking your number with you.
-It’s a relatively simple process called “porting out,” and we’ll walk you through it below.
+So, can you keep your phone number if you switch carriers?
+The good news is, yes—wireless carriers cannot keep you from taking your number with you.
+In the industry, it’s often referred to as “porting out,” but we just call it “transferring” because we aren’t big fans of tech jargon around here (we do love the word “jargon” though).
+Transferring your number is a relatively simple process that we’ll walk you through in this blog.

 In this article